GringoElPepito/ESGI-Obsidian/Smartbin text.md

 The market in which we operate is one in which there are currently no major players.
 Intelligent waste recycling has not yet been democratized, which represents a great opportunity.

+What's more, people are becoming increasingly aware of the problem of global warming, so there's plenty of potential new customers who could be interested in our product.

 # Table of sales

 # Futur & Previsions